Pixyz: a Python library for developing deep generative models: Proposed library: Pixyz

+On the other hand, Pixyz, which represents joint distributions by products of distribution instances, allows the structure of the graph to be defined before the data flow.
+Furthermore, since each element of the product is a distribution instance (DNNs are encapsulated within them and do not appear in the product here) and the result of the product is also a distribution instance, both the likelihood estimation and sampling from it can be easily performed without the need for additional methods.

+This difference in the way Pixyz and many MCMC-based PPLs define joint distributions can be viewed as the difference between a define-and-run (delayed execution) scheme and a define-by-run (sequential execution) scheme\footnote{The terms \emph{define-and-run} and \emph{define-by-run} are used in the deep learning library Chainer~\cite{tokui2019chainer}.}.
+Since graphical models are usually \emph{designed} before data are given in probabilistic models, we believe that the new framework we have proposed is more feasible for implementing DGMs.
+Note that the samples inside each distribution are implemented by PyTorch with DNNs, so it is a define-by-run scheme.
+Therefore, Pixyz uses a scheme that both \emph{flexibly} designs each probabilistic distribution depending on the data and \emph{explicitly} designs the probabilistic model before the data are given.

-One might be concerned that if distribution instances are abstracted in this manner, we might lose track of what distributions and networks designed them.
+One might be concerned that if distribution instances are abstracted in this manner, we might lose track of the distributions and networks that designed them.
 In Distribution API, we can use Python's \texttt{print} method to check the distribution instance information.
-In addition, the \texttt{print\_latex} method included in Pixyz can be used to display the equation of a distribution instance in LaTeX format.
+In addition, the \texttt{print\_latex} method included in Pixyz can be used to display the equation of a distribution instance in LaTeX format (Figure~\ref{fig:joint_prob}, left).
 If this distribution instance is joint distribution, the factorization of the distributions that compose it is displayed.
+Furthermore, as mentioned above, joint distribution is treated internally as a graph of NetworkX, so it can also be visualized as a graph (Figure~\ref{fig:joint_prob}, right).